 Another basic requirement of the Ph.D. program is the building of quantitative skills through successful completion of coursework.
 The Quantitative Methods Cluster Requirement consists of four semesters of work and should be satisfied by the end of the second year.

-This requirement is commonly met by coursework in statistics, econometrics, or numerical methods.
-For all students, except in joint statistics program, have to take econometric I and II as required class.
-All ISM students also have to take Machine Learning as required class.
-The other quantitative method courses would depend on the student's area of interest and the methods needed for analysis.
-Listed below are courses that are pre-approved as meeting this requirement.
+All students, except those in the joint Statistics and Public Policy program, must take one of the following 2 course sequences: